seth-at-at/quantified-self/README.md

 `POST /api/foods?name=[]&calories=[]`

-Will create a new food and return the index with all foods:
+Will create a new food and return the food:

 ```
-[
     {
         "id": 1,
         "name": "Orange",